1adog1/Neucore-Slack-Link/README.md

 # Neucore-Slack-Link
-NeucoreSlack-Link is a proprietary bot used to kick people from Slack who shouldn't be there.
+Neucore-Slack-Link is a proprietary bot used to kick people from Slack who shouldn't be there.

 ## Requirements
 * Python ≥ 3.7